Doxycycline: Anti-inflammatory agent

-Doxycycline's dual benefits as an antibacterial and anti-inflammatory make it a helpful treatment option for diseases involving inflammation not only of the skin, such as rosacea and acne, but also in conditions such as osteoarthritis or periodontitis.
+Doxycycline's dual benefits as an antibacterial and anti-inflammatory make it a helpful treatment option for diseases involving inflammation of the skin, such as rosacea and acne, and in conditions such as osteoarthritis or periodontitis.
 Nevertheless, current results are inconclusive, and evidence of doxycycline's anti-inflammatory properties needs to be improved, considering conflicting reports from animal models so far.
 Doxycycline has been studied in various immunological disorders, including rheumatoid arthritis, lupus, and periodontitis.
 In these conditions, doxycycline has been researched to determine anti-inflammatory and immunomodulatory effects that could be beneficial in treating these conditions.
 However, a solid conclusion still needs to be provided.

 Doxycycline is also studied for its neuroprotective properties which are associated with antioxidant, anti-apoptotic, and anti-inflammatory mechanisms.
-In this context, it is important to note that doxycycline is able to cross the blood–brain barrier.
+In this context, doxycycline is able to cross the blood–brain barrier.
 Several studies have shown that doxycycline inhibits dopaminergic neurodegeneration through the upregulation of axonal and synaptic proteins.
 Axonal degeneration and synaptic loss are key events at the early stages of neurodegeneration and precede neuronal death in neurodegenerative diseases, including Parkinson's disease (PD).
 Therefore, the regeneration of the axonal and synaptic network might be beneficial in PD.
 It has been demonstrated that doxycycline mimics nerve growth factor (NGF) signaling in PC12 cells.
 However, the involvement of this mechanism in the neuroprotective effect of doxycycline is unknown.
 Doxycycline is also studied in reverting inflammatory changes related to depression.
 While there is some research on the use of doxycycline for treating major depressive disorder, the results are mixed.

 After a large-scale trial showed no benefit of using doxycycline in treating COVID19, the UK's National Institute for Health and Care Excellence (NICE) updated its guidance to not recommend the medication for the treatment of COVID19.
 Doxycycline was expected to possess anti-inflammatory properties that could lessen the cytokine storm associated with a SARS-CoV-2 infection, but the trials did not demonstrate the expected benefit.
 Researchers also believed that doxycycline possesses anti-inflammatory and immunomodulatory effects that could reduce the production of cytokines in COVID-19, but these supposed effects failed to improve the outcome of COVID-19 treatment.